pantaSanjesh/CandidateHub/README.md

   # Overview

-This is a Candidate Management API project.
+This is a Candidate Hub API project.

 We have created 2 Projects:
-CandidateHubAPI
+1. CandidateHubAPI

 - Contains the main application logic and API endpoints.